A look back over our 35-year history

 ’98: Launch Living Wage campaign for Albany County.
 Drafts Empire State Jobs Bill to create transitional jobs for welfare participants.
 Help organizes the NYC Coalition for Job Creation.
 Develop model county Employment Plans for welfare participants.
 Develop model corporate accountability legislation for New York.

 ’99: Obtains $12 million increase in state funds for emergency food programs.
-Completed second statewide survey of EFP guests, Launch annual Grow an Extra campaign to get backyard gardeners to donate to EFPs.
+A completed second statewide survey of EFP guests, launch annual Grow an Extra campaign to get backyard gardeners to donate to EFPs.
 Obtains state funding for welfare transportation initiatives such as Wheels to Work.

 ‘00: Faith and Hunger Network is organized.
 Obtains $47 million in funding for job creation for welfare participants.
 Wins an end to Learnfare program that penalizes poor children who miss school.
 Toll-free Hunger Hotline started.
 Empire State Economic Security (ES2) Campaign initiated with Hunger Action Network as lead.

-’01: Hunger Action Network initiates lawsuit against NYS Labor Department for failing to raise minimum wage.
-Fair Budget campaign launches effort to reform state budget process.
+’01: Hunger Action Network initiates a lawsuit against NYS Labor Department for failing to raise the minimum wage.
+The Fair Budget campaign launches an effort to reform the state budget process.
 Helps pass legislation to allow work study to count towards meeting welfare work requirements.

 ’02: More than 200 people attend TANF Reauthorization conference in Albany.
 Work with Congressman McNulty to sponsor Congressional briefing in DC.
 Co-coordinated the national Welfare Made a Difference Campaign.
 Helped obtain an additional $40 million in funding for child care.
 Online Emergency Food Program (EFP) directory established.

 ’07: Win a $5.15 million increase in HPNAP.
-Various corporate tax loopholes closed. $200,000 is allocated in state budget for universal health care study; Governor appoints Task Force to develop universal health proposal.
+Various corporate tax loopholes closed. $200,000 is allocated in the state budget for universal health care study; Governor appoints Task Force to develop universal health proposal.
 Timothy’s Law on mental health insurance parity passed.
 NYS Office of Community Gardens re-established.
-NYS Food Policy Council.
-Start a low-income CSA in West Harlem.
+A low-income CSA is started in West Harlem.
 NYS Food Policy Council established by Executive Order

 ’08: Helped open 2 new summer feeding sites in Poughkeepsie.
 Organize a low-income CSA project in Long Island City.
 Helps launch Single Payer NY to coordinate statewide action.
 Hunger Action joined the coalition organized by Center for Working Families to promote the Green Jobs, Green Homes proposal to create 30,000 plus jobs by energy retrofitting up to one million ones.

-’09: Wins a three year commitment to raise the state basic welfare grant by 10% a year, the first increase in 19 years.
+’09: Wins a three-year commitment to raise the state basic welfare grant by 10% a year, the first increase in 19 years.
 Helps enact a state millionaire’s tax.
-Help’s secure $70 million in state funding transitional jobs and other jobs programs for welfare participants.
+Help’s secure $70 million in state funding for transitional jobs and other jobs programs for welfare participants.
 Increase HPNAP funding by $4.4 million.
 The Bigger Better Bottle Bill enacted.
-Hamilton Hill Food Processing Project begins production.
 Launches campaign to raise state minimum wage to $10 an hour.

 ’10: Hunger Action Network helps coordinate statewide work on the reauthorization of federal child nutrition programs.
 Along with Just Food, HANNYS convenes NYC groups to begin work on Farm Bill reauthorization with more focus on healthy foods, family farmers and ending hunger.
-Releases report documenting failure of NYS’ welfare to work programs.
-Advocates for NYS Stock Transfer Tax to fund a 500,000 public jobs programs.
-State study concludes that single payer health care is most cost effective approach for NYS.
+Releases report documenting the failure of NYS’ welfare to work programs.
+Advocates for NYS Stock Transfer Tax to fund 500,000 public jobs programs.
+State study concludes that single-payer health care is the most cost-effective approach for NYS.

-‘13: Hunger Action Network helped to obtain an increase in the State minimum wage to $8.00 an hour with increases over three years.
-Initiated with others a Mayoral Forum on the Future of Food.
-Over 700 people attended and another 1,300 watching via live stream.
+‘13: Hunger Action Network helps to obtain an increase in the State minimum wage to $8.00 an hour with increases over three years.
+Initiated with others a Mayoral Forum on the Future of Food with over 700 people attending and another 1,300 watching via live stream.
 Active in the campaign for universal school lunch in NYC.
-Hunger Action Network as a statewide steering committee member supports adoption of a labeling requirement for genetically modified foods.
+Hunger Action Network as a statewide steering committee member supports the adoption of a labeling requirement for genetically modified foods.
 Governor launches Anti-Hunger Task Force.

 ‘14: Congress passes a new farm bill with cuts of $4 billion over 5 years.
 Hunger Action Network helps convince Governor Andrew Cuomo to increase HEAP payment to public housing residents to $20, enabling 300,000 households to avoid losing over $400 million in SNAP benefits.
-Helped to get law passed to increase the amount of local food the state government purchases.
+Help get a law passed increasing the amount of local food the state government purchases.
 Requests State Comptroller to audit the labor department’s performance on handling wage theft cases.
 Results showed a backlog of over 17,000 cases.

-‘15: Long time executive director leaves, new executive director hired.
-Supported tax credit for donations of wholesome food to a food bank/emergency food program by eligible state farmers.
-Passed legislature, vetoed by Governor.
-Continues state wide coalition work to stop harmful cuts to Child Nutrition during reauthorization.
+‘15: Supported tax credit for donations of wholesome food to a food bank/emergency food program by eligible state farmers, passes the legislature, vetoed by Governor.
+Continues statewide coalition work to stop harmful cuts to Child Nutrition during reauthorization.
 Assembly passes Single Payer Healthcare Bill after 20 years.
-Hunger Action Network creates bipartisan legislative coalition to increase funding to HPNAP.
-Pushes for release of Governor’s Anti- Hunger Task Force recommendations.
+Hunger Action Network creates a bipartisan legislative coalition to increase funding to HPNAP.
+Pushes for the release of Governor’s Anti- Hunger Task Force recommendations.